LeadJavaliner/ubiquitous-engine/README.md

 # installation
 Get the ubiquitous-engine.git repo somehow (clone & branch, fork, etc.) then run ```npm install``` from the simple-api-proxy-server folder ( full path: ```ubiquitous-engine/packages/simple-api-proxy-server/``` ).

-# usage
+# simple-api-proxy-server module usage (from the simple-api-proxy-server folder)
 * ```npm test``` - runs tests against simple-server.js in jest using nock to provide 'Expected REST API results'.
 * ```npm run dist``` - runs build, clean, copy-static-files, build:js targets (see package.json file).
 * ```npm run start``` - starts the server on port 5050
-* More targets in the package.json file.
+* (there are more targets, see package.json for

 # contribution
 If you want to contribute to this project by extedning functionality significantly, create a new module from the template 'simple-api-proxy-server' and call it something like 'multi-api-proxy' or 'unified-api-gateway' or 'solid-oasis-api-proxy-server' or whatever you think is appropriate.
 This will help keep 'simple-api-proxy-server' true to its name.
 Certain changes to the simple-api-proxy-server are okay especially for configuration  (for dev vs prod, etc in a config/ folder).
 Another upgrade would be if we have a live SOLID API service to run and OASIS API service to run and in one or more test harnesses along side the existing nock enabled stubbed out unit tests.